 A stubbed toe, a pricked finger or a mosquito bite might inflict you with fleeting moments of pain.
 A rub, a bit of pressure, or a scratch can help the feeling to pass, and you will have soon moved on.
 A root canal, or an appendectomy on the other hand calls for the ‘big guns’.
 Something in the lines of lidocaine or codeine that can numb the pain.

-In the middle of these two extremes are the over-the-counter pain relievers, such as Advil or Tylenol, and they will see you through the flu, an earache or a headache.
+In the middle of these two extremes are the over-the-counter pain relievers, such as Advil or Tylenol.
+They will see you through the flu, an earache or a headache.
 Most of us are quick to reach for painkillers, yet very rarely do we stop to consider their consequences.

 Our responses to medications depend on how they are processed in the body.
 Some drugs (e.g. codeine) have to be converted to an active form (morphine), before enabling pain relief.
 While the effectiveness of ibuprofen depends on how fast it’s broken down.

-Pharmacogenomics identifies genetic variants that affect the function of these enzymes.
-These variants explain ~95% of the differing responses to pain medications.
+Pharmacogenomics identifies genetic variants that affect drug metabolism, and these variants explain ~95% of the differing responses to pain medications.

 Cytochrome P450 (CYP450) is a class of enzymes found in the liver.
-It’s responsible for the break down of not only drugs, but also fats, hormones and toxins.
-Genetic variants of six members in this family have been implicated in the metabolism of pain medications.
+They are responsible for the break down of not only drugs, but also fats, hormones and toxins.
+Genetic variants of six members in this family are implicated in the break down of pain medications.

 Both poor and ultra-rapid metabolizers are better off taking something like morphine or a non-opioid like ibuprofen for pain relief.

-Cytochrome gene variants are not the only ones that affect metabolism of pain medications.
+Cytochrome gene variants aren’t the only ones that affect metabolism of pain medications.
 TMPT is an enzyme that acts on Azathioprine, an immunosuppressant used to treat autoimmune diseases.
 People with TMPT gene variants have lower enzyme activity, so giving them standard doses of azathioprine can cause bone marrow toxicity.

 The MTHFR gene is another example where inheriting a variant can increase the risk of methotrexate toxicity.
 The MTHFR variant also reduces enzyme activity, so the chemotherapeutic agent sticks around longer in the body, increasing the risk of side effects.